-EDUC 252 Educational Psychology (Cr3) (3:0)
+EDUC 252G Educational Psychology (Cr3) (3:0)

 Emphasis on the child as student and learner in the classroom; overview of research implications for learning and teaching; cognitive learning theory, behavioral learning theory and motivational learning theory applied to teaching in today's classrooms.
 Classroom discussions and observation field experiences develop beginning skills in analyzing classroom dynamics.
 Students create a preprofessional portfolio designed to develop skills for reflective teaching practice.
-Prereq. - EDUC 101 or 115.
+Prereq. - EDUC 101, 115 and ENGL 101.